 - Jimmy Havoc became this for Progress Wrestling when he turned heel, before that most of the heels were just assholes, Havoc was Ax-Crazy, some of the things he did was threaten to set Mark Andrews on fire for a title match and he tried to cut Will Ospreay's ear off to make a point to the companies management.
 When he was threatening to set Mark Andrews on fire for a title match someone from the crowd shouted out "you're a psychopath".

-- Warhammer 40,000 effectively has two in it's history.
+- Warhammer 40,000 effectively has two in its history.

 - The first to appear were the four Chaos Gods.
 Before they showed up, humanity was more or less kicking ass and taking names.
 Then the Chaos Gods make their presence known by corrupting Horus, turning half of humanity to their side, nearly wiping out all of Terra, having their new servant Horus cripple The Emperor and indirectly causing the imperium of man to become the Crapsack World it is today.
 However, this was only in the Horus Heresy, and it only really applied to humanity.
 After their first defeat, humanity began gaining ground against the forces of Chaos until they downgraded to The Usual Adversaries.
 Something that The Eldar ALREADY saw them as.

 - Then came the Tyranids.
 In their very first attack, they crippled the most well respected Space Marines in the galaxy.
 In their second, it took both the Eldar AND Humanity working together just to gain a Pyrrhic Victory over them.
 And their third assault STILL hasn't been stopped, despite the sacrifice of billions upon billions of humans.
 Every time a Hive Fleet has appeared, the races of the galaxy have had to cross the Godzilla Threshold in order to stop it.
 EVERY Hive Fleet is treated as an apocalyptic event for the galaxy and these are just the scouting fleets, the main force isn't even here yet.
 While every other Race has spent millenia fighting over one galaxy, the Tyranids are implied to have consumed MULTIPLE.
 This is just their next meal.
 The Chaos Gods are SCARED of the Tyranids.
 Because they have the power to completely block out The Warp.
 And the Tyranids are implied to be running away from something EVEN WORSE.

 - Makuta from BIONICLE started out menacing enough, but his constant defeats and failures gradually robbed him of his credibility.
-After the original head of the Story Team left, the character of Makuta underwent a serious retcon, which resulted in him turning into a calculating mastermind who had planned his victory from the start, turned out to be the Bigger Bad behind a lot of former villains, and by the end of the story arc, ended up winning.
+After the original head of the Story Team left, the character of Makuta underwent a serious retcon, which resulted in him turning into a calculating mastermind who had planned his victory from the start, turned out to be the Greater-Scope Villain behind a lot of former villains, and by the end of the story arc, ended up winning.